 Audits and Other Outside Reviews

-Neither donors nor boards and managers should rely on the audit process alone to assure that the organization is managing its finances appropriately.
+Neither donors nor boards and managers should rely on the audit process alone to ensure the organization is managing its finances appropriately.
 Most organizations should receive some level of independent financial assurance service.
 Annual audits are highly recommended for large organizations and those with federal contracts, while a two-to-three year cycle of audits and financial reviews are suggested for smaller organizations.
-If your organization is preparing for a financial audit, you will find some helpful information in this article: Approaching an Audit.
+If your organization is preparing for a financial audit, you will find some helpful information in this Nonprofit Audit Guide from the National Council of Nonprofits.

-An organization that's too small to pay for an audit should periodically find an accountant or bookkeeper familiar with nonprofit financial requirements (a volunteer or someone paid on contract) to look over their books, financial reports, and processes.
-This will not be the same as an audit, but it can help you avoid major problems.
+An organization that does not have the financial capacity to pay for an audit should periodically find an accountant or bookkeeper familiar with nonprofit financial requirements to review their books, financial reports, and processes.
+This will not be the same as an audit, but it can help you recognize and rectify major problems.

 If you need to select an auditor, search under "Financial Management - Audits" in the Resource Directory.
 The audit firms listed there have been screened and come recommended by other nonprofits.